timothyb0912/blog/_posts/2021-12-25-Personal-data-science.md

 And what a fun ride it'll be.
-Fear not, for you're well prepared for this role: more prepared than for any other thing we've done to date, and I can't wait to what good it amounts to.
+Fear not, for you're well prepared for this role: more prepared than for any other thing we've done to date, and I'm excited to see what good it amounts to.

 Till next time,